Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 ### Parameter: `secrets.value`

 The secret value, if not fetched from Key Vault.
-Required if `keyVaultUrl` is not null.
+Required if `keyVaultUrl` is null.

 - Required: No
 - Type: securestring